 The Company is exposed to foreign currency risks largely as a result of its Indian-based global recruitment centers.
-During 2012, the Company's expenditures in Indian rupees, in support of these operations, increased significantly.
-Accordingly, to mitigate and manage the risk of changes in foreign currency exchange rates, the Company entered into foreign currency forward contracts in June 2012 and continued its hedging strategy through 2015.
-These forward contracts have been designated as cash flow hedging instruments and qualified as effective hedges at inception under ASC Topic 815, "Derivatives and Hedging".
-The Company does not enter into derivative contracts for speculative purposes.
+During 2012 and continuing through 2015, the Company entered into foreign currency forward contracts to mitigate and manage the risk of changes in foreign currency exchange rates.
+These forward contracts were designated as cash flow hedging instruments and qualified as effective hedges at inception under ASC Topic 815, "Derivatives and Hedging".
+In 2016, the Company decided not to hedge the Indian rupee, given management's belief that the likelihood of an expanding interest rate environment in the U.S. should mitigate any material appreciation in the Indian rupee relative to the U.S. dollar.